megasanjay/vue3-marquee/packages/vue3-marquee/README.md

 # Upgrade to v3.x

 If you are using version 1.x or 2.x of `vue3-marquee` you should upgrade to version 3.x.
-You can do this by running the [Installation](#installation) command below.
+You can do this by running the [Installation and Usage](#installation-and-usage) command below.
 This adds TS support for the component.
 There are some new imports so take a look at the [new documentation](https://vue3-marquee.vercel.app/guide.html#usage).

-# Installation
+# Installation and Usage

+## Vue 3

 If you are using npm: